Zero-Knowledge Proof of Distinct Identity: a Standard-compatible Sybil-resistant Pseudonym Extension for C-ITS: Discussion

 However, while these methods demonstrate their effectiveness in solving specific Diophantine equations, they are still far from achieving polynomial efficiency.
 Our protocol has the capability to generate a substantial number of high-order multi-coefficient Diophantine equations.
 Consequently, even though these methods exhibit rapid solving speeds for simpler Diophantine equations, they do not pose a threat to the security of our protocol.

 Nonetheless, it remains crucial to monitor the progress of the solutions that are continually being developed.
 If a method emerges that can efficiently solve a particular class of Diophantine equations in polynomial time, it is advisable to exclude such easily solved equations from our equation generation process.
-Since our choice of equations is arbitrary, taking such a precautionary step would not incur significant costs.
+Since our choice of equations is arbitrary, taking such a precautionary step is acceptable.